By Steve Hoenisch

 Similarly, I recently drove a drive-away car from San Francisco to Portland for $14, excluding gasoline.
 A rental would have cost about $110 a day, plus gas.

+Here's how to line up a car: First, check the Yellow Pages for the telephone numbers of drive-away companies, usually listed either under "drive-away" or under "automobile transporters."
+Then start making calls.
+Although not all car-transportation companies use independent travelers, there usually are several that do in every large city.
+After finding such a company, tell them your destination and when you can leave.
+It's best to start calling at least a week or two before you plan to take off (even earlier for cross-country trips), but two or three days beforehand often works, too.
+But generally, the earlier you can start calling, the better.
+It helps to be flexible in the day of departure.
 Certain requirements, which vary among companies, must be met to qualify as a driver.
 All companies require a current driver's license, and you will probably be asked to show additional identification while filling out their forms.
 You may be asked about your driving record and you may be fingerprinted.
 You should be prepared to provide references and telephone numbers for them in both your home city and your destination.

 Most companies require a cash deposit of $200 to $350, which is fully refunded after the vehicle is delivered as agreed.
 Be sure to find out on the phone the company's exact requirements, especially the amount of the cash deposit, before you agree to transport a car for it.
 Some companies also require that you clean the inside and wash the outside of the vehicle before delivery.